JGuiraud/defi-recherche-web/README.md

 Q8 : Qui est Steve Wozniak ?
 R8 : "Steve Wozniak is an American computer scientist best known as one of the founders of Apple and the inventor of the Apple II computer." (http://www.biography.com/people/steve-wozniak-9537334)

+---

+Q9 : D'où vient l'expression "bug informatique" ?
+R9 : La légende veut que l'expression vienne de Grace Hopper qui aurait trouvé un insecte (a bug in english) dans l'ordinateur Relay 70 et l'aurait reporté ainsi dans le log book: "First actual case of bug being found".
+La réalité semble différente.
+L'origine du mot bug prendrait son origine au 19ème siècle avec Thomas Edison en 1878 "It has been just so in all of my inventions.
+The first step is an intuition, and comes with a burst, then difficulties arise — this thing gives out and then that "Bugs" — as such little faults and difficulties are called — show themselves and months of intense watching, study and labor are requisite before commercial success or failure is certainly reached." (http://www.computerworld.com/article/2515435/app-development/moth-in-the-machine--debugging-the-origins-of--bug-.html)

+---

+Q10 :